 Some of us are privileged to have our moms around to help us with our own children.
 They bring the wisdom of experience and offer their time, love and energy to the task.
 What a blessing to have a doting grandma to pour unconditional love on our offspring!

 But even with all that, the Holy Spirit is our best adviser, teacher and counselor.
 He knows what’s best for each child and can give us the insight to know what each needs and how to pray His will concerning each one.
 God hears a mother’s prayer.

 I am thankful for His instruction and “coaching” as I grappled through years of raising an autistic son in a ministerial fish bowl filled with well-meaning parishioners giving “expert” advice concerning things they knew nothing about.
 Without the Lord, we would not have made it.
 Time and time again, He would admonish me to trust Him with our son.

 That was not an easy task.
 We would place him on the altar so to speak, and then quickly take him off, load ourselves with worry, then place him on the altar again.
 Then we’d call on the Lord for help and take one day at a time doing as He directed.
 The result was miraculous!
-Today, he’s a grown man who loves and serves the Lord, can earn a living and is active in the men’s group at church.
+Today, he’s a grown man who loves and serves the Lord, is gainfully employed and active in the men’s group at church.
 Surely, God is worthy of our trust.

 Surely, He knows what’s best for us and for our children.
 He is totally trustworthy.

 Sometimes we worry when we don’t see our children going in the direction we feel would be best for them.
 Yet we have His promise that if we raise them and train them in the way they should go, when they are old they will not depart from them (see Prov.
 22:6).
 Though they may stray as they try to find their own way in life, they will return to what was instilled in them (see 2 Tim.
 3:15).
 It’s a promise.